SocietyForArtisticResearch/rc-pandoc-help/03-B-text-editor.md

 ## import & export

-You can import documents from text editors like Word, Open Office, HTML and several other formats.
+You can import documents from text editors like Word (.docx), Libre/Open Office (.odt), HTML and several other formats.
 Not all styling is supported but images, footnotes, tables and most other core features of the text are.

 ## edit style

 For users that know CSS, edit style opens a CSS editor.
+Most templates will provide some basic formatting already, that you can adjust to your needs.

 ## markdown